Catana791/Fading-Revelations/README.md

 There are a lot of blocks that are hopefully fun to use!

+This mod adds:
-This mod adds 50+ new Blocks, A few new units and some new ammo types!
+ - 50+ new Blocks,
+ - A few new units,
+ - Some new ammo types,
+ - Larger Core Blocks (with fitting drones)

 All textured and coded with love.